MarcelFrank/StockPyrate/README.md

 ![StockPyrate.py](https://github.com/MarcelFrank/StockPyrate/blob/main/demo/screenshot-from-example-xlsx-02.png)

 ## About
-StockPyrate is a python script to gather stock information about quotes, dividends and corporate statistics on Yahoo Finance.
-As a user you are allowed to enter a list of stocks or indices to be crawled, parsed, analyzed and exported.
-The script returns xls files for each stock and/or index component with data metrics and visualization e. g. current dividend yield or delta percentage for highs and lows of preset time periods.
-It further provides a function to concatenate exported files into just a single one to get an overview of all stocks at one place.
+StockPyrate is a python script to gather stock information about prices, dividends, volumes, free float market caps and corporate statistics on Yahoo Finance.
+As a user you enter a list of stocks or indices to be crawled, parsed, analyzed and exported.
+The script returns xls files for each stock and/or index components with data metrics and visualization e. g. current dividend yield or delta percentage for highs and lows in predefined time periods.
+It further provides a function to concatenate all exported files into a single one to get a bird's-eye-view on all stocks at one place.

 ## Important (cookie required)
 - The script relies on the slow, old-fashioned approach of web scraping instead of rapid API calls.